TWC

-Located on the first floor of Baldwin Cottage, Third World Co-op (TWC) is an intentional safer space for People of Color, centering international, queer, low-income, and first-generation POC.
-Founded on the principles of the Third World Liberation Front, TWC members define their community values and agreements each semester according to the current membership.
+Third World Co-op (TWC), located on the first floor of Baldwin Cottage, is an intentional dining safer-space for Students of Color, centering international, queer, low-income, and first-generation POC.
+TWC was founded on the principles of the Third World Liberation Front, and each semester members define their community values and agreements according to the current membership.

-Historically, Third World Co-op has provided meals to a wide variety of speakers/performers of color who are brought by co-op members.
-TWC has also put on programs in coalition with other organizations that are focused on promoting speakers and activists of color.
-TWC programs have included a series of workshops with the Edmonia Lewis Center for Qwo-Li Driskill, a discussion and lecture with the Indigenous Women’s Series for Debra Harry.
+Historically, Third World Co-op has provided meals to a wide variety of speakers / performers of color who are brought by co-op members.
+TWC has also put on programs in coalition with other organizations that are focused on promoting speakers and activists of color; those programs have included a series of workshops with the Edmonia Lewis Center for Qwo-Li Driskill, a discussion and lecture with the Indigenous Women’s Series for Debra Harry.

 Easily identified by its large wooden floor-to-ceiling windows, TWC creates a space which fosters a warm, welcoming environment that is full of sweet love, good food and mad dancing in the kitchen.

-Through the glass, members can often be spotted in front of the mural, laughing, chatting, dancing, venting about white professors / classmates / people in general, and sharing the co-ops' famously well-seasoned food.
-TWC is a unique space at Oberlin that offers true community and access to a lineage of knowledgeable TWC alum.
+Through the glass, members can often be spotted in front of the mural, laughing, chatting, dancing, venting about white professors / classmates / people in general, and sharing the co-op's famously well-seasoned food.
+TWC is a unique space at Oberlin College which offers true community and access to a lineage of knowledgeable TWC alumni.
 Come for the sazón, stay for the corazón.
 Have your exact birth place and time ready.

-(TWC is a dining cooperative in OSCA and has a housing counterpart called Third World Social Justice, on the third floor of Harkness cooperative located just across the greenspace from TWC.
-See the TWSJ section in “Co-Ops” for more information.)
+TWC has a housing counterpart called Third World Social Justice.
+TWSJ is on the third floor of Harkness Hall, and located just across the greenspace from TWC.

 “For me, being a member of TWC is about being part of a legacy and community that have emphasized change, resistance, solidarity, and the freedom of cultural and political expression.